qichunren/codeigniter_vender/README.md

 First of all, you should have a ruby on rails environment.

 Then create a rails project:
-      rails -d mysql blog
+      rails new blog -d mysql

-After installed CodeigniterVender gem, you can execute ruby script/generate ci_app in your RAILS_ROOT path this will give you a total Codeigniter context in RAILS_ROOT/public.
-Then use command like this (ruby script/generate ci_controller blog hot old) to generate Codeigniter controller and views.
+Add CodeigniterVender to your environment:
+    # in Gemfile
+    gem "codeigniter_vendor"

+    # then execute
+    bundle install

+Now your have setup a good workplace.

+    rails g ci:install

+This will generate codeIgniter project into your RAILS_ROOT/public with given sub directory name.

+   rails g ci:controller Page about_us help

+This will generate a controller named Page and two pages (about_us.php and help) for you.

 Enjoy it!